MailTape/MailTape-v1/_posts/2017-06-04-Olimpia-Splendid.md

 _Sanjay_: **"**The last time I saw Marisa Anderson live was in a small loft in Glasgow**"**

 ## Karen Gwyer - Judd Drums
 _Sanjay_: **"**An oldie but a goodie from London-based musician, [Karen Gwyer](http://karengwyer.com/).
 This track was produced after London's Public Information label invited some contemporary artists to reinterpret the work of electronics pioneer [F.C.
 Judd](https://en.wikipedia.org/wiki/Fred_Judd).
-Judd Drums fills the space around the source material with percussion and lolling melodic lines, using the "fiddly complexity" of Judd's rhythms from 'Drum Song' as a springboard to have some real fun.**"**
+This track fills the space around the source material with percussion and lolling melodic lines, using the "fiddly complexity" of Judd's rhythms from 'Drum Song' as a springboard to have some real fun.**"**

 ## Carla dal Forno - You Know What It's Like
 _Sanjay_: **"**A dark and brooding piece, which evolves into a lightness and quiet beauty to complete this rain-inspired issue.
 A Satie-esque air emerges from the small percussion by [Kaja Draksler](https://www.youtube.com/playlist?list=PL6Gpvgcu3X_MyVWaSeJLwMeFAV_ALhQj-) on the strings, which [Susana Santos Silva](https://susanasantossilva.com/) picks up on for a lovely ending.**"**